Musicians Severely Mistreated By Their Record Labels

 Tom Petty was the artist who "invented" the way out of a bad contract through bankruptcy in 1979.
 Despite releasing two successful albums in 1976 and 1978, he wasn't earning much, due to the deal he made with Shelter Records years earlier.

-But when ABC wanted to sell Shelter Records to MCA, Petty snatched the opportunity and declared himself a free agent, saying, "[He wouldn't be] bought and sold like a piece of meat."
-He withheld the release of his already-finished next album, financing the project himself and acquiring a debt around $500,000.
+But when ABC wanted to sell Shelter Records to MCA, Petty snatched the opportunity and declared himself a free agent, saying (via History), "[He wouldn't be] bought and sold like a piece of meat."
+He withheld the release of his already-finished next album, financing the project himself and acquiring a debt of around $500,000.
 This way, by going bankrupt, the contract with the record label would be nullified, releasing him from the perpetually low royalties.
-The approach worked and the old contract became void, but MCA offered Petty a new, $3 million contract, and he accepted.
-Petty finally released the withheld album, "Damn The Torpedoes," which went double platinum fast.
+The plan worked, and MCA agreed to rip up the old contract and replace it with a new one worth $3 million, which Petty accepted.
+Petty finally released the withheld album, "Damn The Torpedoes," which quickly went platinum (and ultimately triple-platinum).

-However, Petty resisted the release of an album once more, in 1981, when MCA tried to raise the price of his album — from $8.98 to $9.98.
-He won again, and the album "Hard Promises" was sold for the average, expected price (via History).
+However, Petty resisted the release of an album once more in 1981, when MCA tried to raise the price of his album from $8.98 to $9.98.
+He won again, and the album "Hard Promises" was sold for the lower price.

 Aaliyah

-Aaliyah's music has been unavailable on digital platforms for years, and none of the unreleased material was ever published.
-In 2013 and 2017 her music appeared on streaming platforms but was removed; it turned out that Craze Productions published it illegally.
-Fittingly, many question the motives of Hankerson, who has been in charge of her legacy all this time (via The Los Angeles Times).
+Aaliyah's music was unavailable on digital platforms for years, and none of the unreleased material was ever published.
+In 2013 and 2017, her music appeared on streaming platforms but was removed; it turned out that Craze Productions published it illegally.
+And fittingly, many questioned the motives of Hankerson, who remained in charge of her legacy.

 Linkin Park

-It took a long time for Linkin Park band members to sign a deal with a record label, and they thought they'd struck gold when they signed a deal with Warner Bros Music Group Corp.
+It took a long time for the Linkin Park band members to sign a deal with a record label, and they thought they'd struck gold when they signed a deal with Warner Bros.
+Music Group Corp.
 But it wasn't as dreamy as they'd imagined, with problems starting during the recording of their first album, "Hybrid Theory."
-The band members were exceptionally focused on work, dedicating their time and efforts to the music, but their vision was restricted by the label continually trying to change their unique sound.
-The label even tried to separate Mike Shinoda, founding member and songwriter, from the rest of the band, creating conflict between the group and their label, reports Louder Sound.
+The musicians were exceptionally focused on work, dedicating their time and effort to the music, but their vision was restricted by the label continually trying to change their unique sound.
+The label even tried to separate Mike Shinoda, founding Linkin Park member and songwriter, from the rest of the band, creating conflict between the group and its label.

-The band tried to terminate the contract with Warner Bros in 2005, because they saw the record label as unreliable when it came to promoting the band as they deserved.
-They cited the company's "diminished resources" and claimed they'd brought in at least 10% of the label's album sales, ultimately deciding they wiould focus more on tours and merchandise at the time instead of releasing a new album (via The Wall Street Journal).
+The band tried to terminate its contract with Warner Music Group in 2005, arguing that it saw the record label as unreliable with promoting the band as it deserved.
+It cited the company's "diminished resources" and claimed it had brought in at least 10% of the label's album sales, ultimately deciding it would focus more on tours and merchandise instead of releasing a new album.

-The two parties did reach a settlement in the same year, with Linkin Park getting a new deal, earning $15 million advance for their new record (with the option of extending that same deal to the next five albums) and a 20% royalty rate (via Billboard).
+The two parties reached a settlement later that year, with Linkin Park getting a new deal, earning a $15 million advance for their new record (with the option of extending that same deal to the next five albums) and a 20% royalty rate.

 Summer Walker